rust-lang/rust/ARCHITECTURE.md

 all communication between the server and the client, use `RUST_LOG=gen_lsp_server=debug` (this will print quite a bit of stuff).

-There's `Status of rust-analyzer` command which prints common high-level debug info.
+There's `rust-analyzer: status` command which prints common high-level debug info.
+In particular, it prints info about memory usage of various data structures, and, if compiled with jemalloc support (`cargo install --features jemalloc`), the summary statistic about the heap.

 To run tests, just `cargo test`.